AN INCOMPLETE HISTORY OF DISABILITY DISCRIMINATION

-The regulations state that the association provision of the ADA covers “family, business, social or other relationship or association” between the qualified employee and an individual with a known disability.
+The regulations state that the association provision of the ADA covers family, business, social, or other relationships or associations between the qualified employee and an individual with a known disability.
 See 29 C.F.R. § 1630.8.
-Thus, this provision “is not limited to those who have a familial relationship with an individual with a disability.”
+Thus, this provision is not limited to those who have a familial relationship with an individual with a disability.
 29 C.F.R.App. § 1630.8.
 These provisions were intended to cover situations where a qualified individual was discriminated against because the employer assumes, without foundation, that the employee’s association with a person with a disability will be a distraction, a hazard, or an expense for the employer.

 State Disability Discrimination Laws

 While the ADA is the primary federal law that protects employees with disabilities in the workplace, there are many anti-disability discrimination laws on the state and local levels.
 Some are similar to the ADA in that they are also civil rights laws designed to address disability discrimination.
 Other laws are designed to establish specific benefits or entitlements for people with disabilities that go beyond those offered by the ADA, such as expanded remedies or increased applicability.